segasai/desi_retriever/README.md

 This is a tool that allows you to fetch desi spectra without manually downloading them.

-Author: Sergey Koposov skoposov AT ed DOT ac _DOT uk, University of Edinburgh

 You may also consider using SPARCL https://astrosparcl.datalab.noirlab.edu/ for another interface.

+Author: Sergey Koposov, Email: skoposov AT ed DOT ac _DOT uk, University of Edinburgh

 ## Installation